-The Office of International Student Programs (ISP) is responsible for all immigration-related matters pertaining to students.
-In addition, ISP provides support services and programs that assist international students and their dependents in adjusting to life in the United States and in addressing any personal, academic, or other important issues that they may face during their stay at Caltech.
+As the definitive immigration resource for international students, the Office of International Student Programs (ISP) is responsible for advising students on all immigration-related matters, such as visa acquisition, employment authorization, extensions of stay, and more.
+In addition, ISP provides programs that assist international students and their dependents in adjusting to life in the United States.
+ISP plans and promotes events that celebrate international education and cultures of the world, address cross-cultural adjustment, and provide opportunities for international students to establish a sense of community at Caltech.
+Prior to the fall term, ISP hosts International Student Orientation to provide a comprehensive introduction to academic and social life at Caltech and in the United States.
+All incoming international students are required to participate.
+Please contact ISP at isp@caltech.edu for more information on current programs, or visit ISP online at www.international.caltech.edu.

-As the definitive immigration resource for international students, ISP disseminates information on the rules and regulations pertaining to all student visas.
-The office assists students with visa acquisition, employment authorization, extensions of stay, and any other immigration-related matters.

-Both independently and in cooperation with various student organizations and Institute departments, ISP plans and promotes events that celebrate cultures and peoples of the world, address cross-cultural adjustment, and provide opportunities for international students to establish a sense of community at Caltech.

-Each September, ISP hosts a weeklong orientation program that provides a comprehensive introduction to academic and social life at Caltech and in the United States.
-All incoming international students are required to participate in this program.

-Further information about services, current programs, and U.S. immigration regulations pertaining to nonimmigrant students can be obtained by contacting the ISP staff at isp@caltech.edu.

-For information on English-as-a-second-language courses for graduate students, please refer to the course listings of this catalog.